SueSmith/glitchy-editing/README.md

 * Hide some files and folders to make the file tree a bit less cluttered
 * Hide the minimap and chat prompts
 * Specify the buttons to include at the bottom
-* _TODO: Add publish button to deploy to your chosen platform_

 The project contains an example Vite website but you can just delete the files and add your own – make sure you also update the `package.json` to suit your chosen framework.